deremer/Redmess/README.md

 ## What's Redmess

 Redis Pub/Sub-esque implementation with persistence.
 A message queue for Redis in Node.js that mimics pub/sub functionality but uses Redis lists to enable persistence.
-Designed to support multiple node processes that can listen to each other to perform different tasks.
-This is essentially a highly simplified version of node-rqueue (https://github.com/votizen/node-rqueue) by Tim-Smart.
+Designed to separate background processing from a web app - just drop a message from the web app to a different node app running elsewhere.

+Note that this is currently under development and there are likely to be bugs.

 ## Setup & see how it works

 1. npm install redmess
-2. configure 'config' in test/publish.js and test/subscribe.js
+2. configure 'config' in test/publish.js and test/subscribe.js to reach your red is server
 3. node test/subscribe.js
 4. node test/publish.js (in separate terminal window)
+5. check your console to verify output

 ## Setup a publisher: